grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/Guide for load testing websites - Draft.md

 ### Hybrid load testing

 Hybrid load testing is a combination of protocol-based and browser-based load testing.
+While you can use two tools or two scripts to execute different types of load tests (one protocol-based and one browser-based), having both types of tests executed by the same script and the same tool is ideal.
+Aggregating results between different tools can be difficult at best and inconsistent at worst.

+A best practice in hybrid load testing is to generate most of the load using the protocol-level test, and then to run a smaller number of the browser-level testing scripts.
+This approach:
+- reduces the number of load generators needed, since protocol-level testing requires fewer machines to generate the same load
+- measures backend and frontend performance in the same test execution
+- provides a single source of aggregated output at the end
+- reduces complexity in the creation and maintenance of scripts

 ## Scripting against a web app

 ### Should it be realistic?